-- Be future-ready for further migration to the cloud or for connecting with other mobile and Internet applications.
+- Prepare for future migration to the cloud or for connecting with other mobile and Internet applications.

-- Caching is possible with simple HTTP proxies so your database servers can operate at optimum performance.
+- Use simple HTTP proxies for caching so that your database servers can operate at optimum performance.

 Ground to Cloud

-In many industries data has become the most valuable resource after people.
-Businesses strive to capitalize on this valuable property but publishing data is often an expensive undertaking in software development.
-With /db your databases are instantly web-ready.
+In many industries, data has become the most valuable resource after people.
+Businesses strive to capitalize on this valuable property, but publishing data is often an expensive undertaking in software development.
+With SlashDB, your databases are instantly ready for the web:

 - Offer on-demand access instead of bulk file downloads.

 The most critical enterprise data is kept in relational databases in proprietary data centers.
-When installed on-premises, /db preserves those database investments while enabling unparalleled accessibility.
-This scenario is sometimes referred to as data virtualization or Resource Oriented Architecture (ROA).
+When installed on premises, SlashDB preserves those database investments while enabling unparalleled accessibility.
+This scenario is sometimes known as data virtualization, data-as-a-service, or resource-oriented architecture (ROA).

-- Multiple databases can be accessed in a uniform way from a central location but without having to copy data to a data warehouse
+- Multiple databases can be accessed in a uniform way from a central location without copying data to a data warehouse.

-- Enterprise Application Integration becomes simpler and less error-prone because data remain in their original systems
+- Enterprise application integration becomes simpler and less prone to error because data remain in their original systems.

-- Database search using natural language queries becomes a reality because intranet search engines can follow links to databases
+- Searching databases using natural language queries becomes a reality because intranet search engines can follow links to database content.

-- Users are empowered to data on a self-help basis thanks to the search function and standard data formats
+- Users are empowered with data thanks to the search function and standard data formats.

-- Application development teams can focus on business driven problems instead of often non-differentiating data delivery tasks
+- Application-development teams can focus on business-driven problems instead of tedious data-plumbing tasks.

-- Queries and data resources can be centrally administered thus avoiding duplication of work
+- Queries and data resources can be centrally administered, avoiding duplication of work.

 - Java, C#, C++, Python, PERL, Excel/VBA, R, and other tools can seamlessly interact with data resources.